Danish state bankruptcy of 1813: Napoleonic Wars

-Denmark-Norway had remained adjacent to early precedings of the Napoleonic Wars.
-Russia and France both had vested interest in Denmark-Norway and its naval fleet and its use of Norwegian-Danish trade routes.
+Denmark-Norway had remained adjacent to early proceedings of the Napoleonic Wars.
+Russia and France both had vested interests in Denmark-Norway and its naval fleet and its use of Norwegian-Danish trade routes.
 The British understood they would need to lay siege to the fleet if they were to gain control over vital sea lanes.
 In September 1807, the British empire bombed Copenhagen, the capital of Denmark, in order to capture or destroy the Dano-Norwegian fleet.
 The bombardment on the Danish capital allowed the British to take vital sea lanes in the Baltic and North Sea.
 Frederik VI and his monarchy viewed the ruling of Norway as essential to its European power.
 A lack of stability in the Norwegian grain supply as well as the chance for French invasion drove the strategy for an alliance with Napoleon.

 Denmark-Norway had little to offer France as the naval strength had been eliminated.
 The cost of rearmament and war time preparations took a toll on the Danish-Norwegian economy.
 Adding to the loss in the attack on Copenhagen in 1807, Frederik VI remained loyal to Napoleon and France, even as Sweden and Russia switched alliances to Great Britain.
 When France attacked Russia in 1812, both nations effectively allied with Great Britain, leaving their alliance with France behind.
-After suffering a prolonged period of defeat between 1810–1812, King Frederik VI was increasingly concerned about losing claims to Norway and the lands owned in the North of Germany.
+After suffering a prolonged period of defeat between 1810 and 1812, King Frederik VI was increasingly concerned about losing claims to Norway and the lands owned in the North of Germany.

 Bankruptcy declared

-On January 5, 1813, Denmark-Norway declared bankruptcy and a new state bank, the Rigsbank, was created to bring the economy out of hardship.
+On 5 January 1813 Denmark-Norway declared bankruptcy and a new state bank, the Rigsbank, was created to bring the economy out of hardship.
 The main agenda for the Rigsbank was to re-organise and stabilise the state's monetary system.
 When Denmark-Norway allied with France in 1807, the Treaty of Fontainebleau was signed between France and Denmark-Norway.
 Denmark-Norway was promised favourable loans and subsidies that would cover financial costs of wartime readying.
 However, the terms of the treaty were not upheld and it was Denmark-Norway who covered the cost of the French push in Denmark in 1808.
 Adding to this, the promise of troops and equipment to Napoleon throughout the war only furthered the costs Denmark-Norway were to bear.